adambard/learnxinyminutes-docs/python.html.markdown

 except IndexError as e:
     pass    # Pass is just a no-op.
 Usually you would do recovery here.

-# Works for Python 2.7 and down:
-try:
-    raise IndexError("This is an index error") except IndexError, e: # No "as", comma instead pass

 ####################################################
 ## 4. Functions